plone/volto/docs/source/blocks/block-style-wrapper.md

   };
 ```

-It will generate this values for the StyleWrapper to use:
+It will generate these values for the `StyleWrapper` to use:

 ```js
 {